Honda Accord (sixth generation): Americas, Australia, New Zealand and Southeast Asia

 For the 1998 model year, the sedan was offered in DX, LX, LX-V6, EX and EX-V6 trims, while the Accord Coupe was offered only in LX, LX-V6, EX and EX-V6 trims.
 The DX model was fitted with a 2.3L I4 non-VTEC engine rated at 135 bhp, while the LX and EX included a 2.3L I4 VTEC engine rated at 150 bhp.
 All 4-cylinder models, except for the "SE", came with a 5-speed manual transmission standard, and with a four-speed automatic as optional equipment.
 The SE was only available with the automatic transmission.
 The DX remained the value-oriented trim with no audio system, manual windows, manual locks, no cruise control, rear drum brakes and 14-inch steel wheels.
 The DX Value Package added a radio-cassette player, air conditioning and cruise control; this was known as the Accord DX in Canada where it was the base model of the lineup.
 The LX trim added power windows, power locks, door courtesy lights and 15-inch steel wheels; the SE (Special Edition) package available for the 2000 and 2002 model years added 15-inch alloy wheels and optional leather trim, but was only available with the 4-speed automatic.
 The EX trim added a CD player, power moonroof, ABS, alloy wheels, keyless entry, rear disc brakes and upgraded cloth.
 For the first time, optional leather seating arrives to the Accord EX trim.
-All V6 sedan and coupe models received the 3.0L V6 SOHC VTEC engine rated at 200 bhp and 195 lbft (derived straight from the Acura 3.0 CL), ABS and automatic transmission.
-Some dealer-installed options included: gold finish kit, gold finish exhaust tip(s), gold finish wheel center caps, 6-disc in-dash CD changer, tape deck, fog lights, wing spoiler, alarm system, car cover and accessory chrome wheels and had standard leather seats with an 8 way power driver seat.
+All V6 sedan and coupe models received the 3.0-liter V6 SOHC VTEC engine rated at 200 bhp and 195 lbft (derived straight from the Acura 3.0 CL), ABS and automatic transmission.
+Some dealer-installed options included: gold finish kit, gold finish exhaust tip(s), gold finish wheel center caps, 6-disc in-dash CD changer, tape deck, fog lights, wing spoiler, alarm system, car cover and accessory chrome wheels and had standard leather seats with an 8-way power driver seat.

-In Australia, the sixth generation Accord went on sale in December 1997, and was initially imported from the United States.
+In Australia, the sixth-generation Accord went on sale in December 1997, and was initially imported from the United States.
 However, in 1999, the Accord became the first Honda in Australia to be imported from Thailand.
 In March 2001, the Accord received a facelift, while at the same time, the option of a manual transmission was dropped.
-New colour choices with the facelift included Naples Gold, Signet Silver and Nighthawk Black, the first time that black was offered in an Australian Accord.
+New colour choices with the facelift included Naples Gold, Signet Silver and Nighthawk Black, the first time that black was offered in an Australian market Accord.